amiaopensource/vrecord/Resources/Documentation/settings.md

   ```
   vrecord -x
   ```
   Vrecord will then prompt you to make selections for video capture and proceed to start recording a new tape.
-If you want to interrupt vrecord hold down `control + c`.
+If you want to interrupt vrecord hold down <kbd>control</kbd>+<kbd>c</kbd>.